cysec-platform/cysec-flatifier/README.md

 ## Usage

 ### Flatifier Library
-Can be used as dependency to use the flatifying functionality programmatically.

-*Example for Maven:*
+Use this library as a Maven dependency like this:

 ```xml
 <dependency>
     <groupId>eu.smesec.cysec</groupId>